amiaopensource/av-python-carpentry/_episodes/04-aboutfiles.md

 > ## Python Syntax: Finding help for python functions
 >
-> If you run into an error, Python offers built-in help pages that can yield real insight into the inner-workings of different modules, classes, functions, etc. Google/Stack Exchange are always a good place for additional information, but sometimes it’s super handy to get the lowdown directly from the source itself.
+> If you run into an error, Python offers built-in help pages that can yield insight into the inner-workings of different modules, classes, functions, etc. Google/Stack Exchange are always a good place for additional information, but sometimes it’s most handy to get the lowdown directly from the source itself.
 >
-> So let’s use the sum function as our example, and walk through how to pull up Python’s help pages.
+> So let’s use the sum function, and walk through how to pull up Python’s help pages.
 > Type the word ‘help’ and follow it with the item about which you’d like more information, contained within parentheses:
 >
 > ~~~